Friday, October 22, 2010

 FuckFace, ever the enabler, oozes out of the crowd to lope a tentacle around Jules to pull her away for some line-snortin’.

 Wendy has broken away from Howie – how is he faring all by himself?
 “Uh, no thank you, I’m allergic to paté” before sneezing all over the proffered tray – and is standing out on Mr. Kim’s brick patio.
-There is some sort of visual metaphor set adrift here: the patio furniture has been covered over with white tarps, which blow in the stiff autumn wind.
-(Interpretation: “Summer’s over kids, time to grow up and die!”)
+There is some sort of visual metaphor set adrift here: the patio furniture has been covered over with white tarps, which blow in the stiff autumn wind. (“Summer’s over kids, time to grow up and die!”)
 There is romance in the air, which FuckFace promptly ruins by revealing that he hocked his beloved sax to pay the phone bill and then asking Wendy if she’s “still...a virgin?”
 (Implication: “You did it with HOWIE rather than ME?!”)
 Wend finally sprouts some moxie: “That's none of your business.”
 Yeah, Wend!
 Unfortunately, she ignores the tingly sensation she feels and unconsciously squeezes her rubberized thighs together.
 Meanwhile, inside, Howie gets his tie caught in the bathroom door.
 In front of a lot of people.

 Cut to a rapidly unraveling Kirbo on the phone, tracking down Miss Biberman: “Yeah, hi.
 By any chance, did Dale Biberman get called in on an emergency duty tonight?
 Okay.
 Thanks.”
 Perhaps juiced by the word “emergency”, he tries an “emergency breakthrough” usually reserved for disasters like flash floods and fires.
 But Dale’s roommate isn’t having it: “I want you to make another emergency breakthrough.
 Do you hear me?
 She won't release it?
 Did you tell her who's calling?
 Did you tell her I was giving a goddamn party for her?!

 Kirbo slams down the phone and angrily storms out of his own party.
 He is now in full psychotic-break form, capable of just about anything.
-He passes FuckFace, who in the middle of his 11th screwdriver woozily watches him go before stumbling sloppily over to the coke-snorting table, joining Jules and a now completely hottied-out chauffeur, who as it turns out is quite the coke slut.
+He passes FuckFace, who in the middle of his 11th screwdriver woozily watches him go before stumbling sloppily over to the coke-snorting table, joining Jules and a now completely hottied-out chauffeur, who as it turns out is quite the coke connoisseur.
 “Make room!
 The kid can’t fly on one wing!”
 FuckFace announces as Jules hands him mirror and straw.
 It is here that I usually imagine a threeway between FF, Jules and the hot chauffeur.
 (What can I say?
 I'm a product of my time.)
 Imagine this scenario: Jules and the chauffeur and FF go to a nearby political rally for Senator Hodges the Hotel Van Buren and videotape themselves having sex and dropping X; afterwards, FuckFace passes out and Jules and the chauffeur steal his wallet and sell the tape to Meet the Press.
 It might look something like this:

 Ah, dreams…wait, IS THAT ANOTHER GUY!?